Chatbots in Travel: How to Build a Bot that Travelers Will Love

 People often turn to chatbots when they don’t have the time or patience to browse unwieldy mobile websites.
 So, make sure that a user won’t need to google each significant detail that a bot can provide itself.
 For instance, if you suggest several hotel options, include each hotel’s rating and mention whether there’s a cancellation fee.

 Step five: Stay connected

 Don’t abandon your users after you’ve helped them.
+Concentrate on the point of beginning and ending of the conversation with a customer.
 Message them after the flight or hotel check-in, ask them to rate their satisfaction with the chosen service, or offer suggestions about local restaurants and events.
 Make sure your messages are unobtrusive and caring.
 Competent chatbots encourage customers to come back and fall into a loyalty loop, converting one-time users to lifelong clients.